ppmorgoun/nlp_with_disaster_tweets/README.md

 Kaggle competition: https://www.kaggle.com/c/nlp-getting-started/overview
 Best accuracy on test set: 78.6%, with a Random Forrest classifier.

-I used various naive ML approaches to see which technqiue yielded the best results.
+I used various naive ML approaches to see which technique yielded the best results.

 Preprocessing my data:
     1).
 Remove all non alphanumeric characters excluding the hashtag #